 Prayer and Reflection

-Today (Friday 24th May 2019) we set up an outside prayer space using the 'Methodist Yurt' and a range of material which was provided by the diocesan team.
+We set up an outside prayer space using the 'Methodist Yurt' and a range of material which was provided by the diocesan team.
 The space encouraged children to reflect on what prayer means, explore different types of prayer and feel their own prayers.
 The space offered a range of materials surrounding the theme 'The Greatest Showman'.
 Deacon Melanie Beaven was instrumental in the organisation and delivery of the sessions and the feedback from the children was filled with enthusiasm and excitement.
 On behalf of everyone at Rockcliffe CE School, thank you Melanie.

 There were several activities in the yurt:

 Trapeze Prayer- Trapeze artist have to put their ultimate trust in their partner and in their equipment.
 Children thought about the people who they trust in their lives and wrote them on a star.
 The stars made up our own trapeze rope as we said thank you for these people in our lives.

 Kind Clowns- We gave thanks for the people in our lives who made us smile; they make our lives happier simply by being with us.
 Children wrote the names of these people on soft play balls then threw them in to a net.
 Children had lots of discussion to share how thankful they are for laughter and happiness and people who make them smile.